enpage/enpage/docs/guides/data-sources/internal/links.md

 This built-in data source allows you to create a list of links that can be used in your templates.

-## Provider name

-Use the provider name `enpage-links` to create a list of generic links.

 ## Usage